lip6/coriolis/documentation/_build/html/_sources/PythonTutorial/CellNetComponent.txt

 3.5 Setting up the Abutment Box
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To setup the abutment box, we use a Box_ which define a box from
+To setup the abutment box, we use a Box_ which defines a box from
 the coordinates of the lower left corner ``(x1,y1)`` and upper left
 corner ``(x2,y2)``.